Aelisha30/expense-tracker-aelisha/README.md

   database: 'ExpenseTracker'
 };

-4. Set Up Environment Variables
+4. Set Up Environment Variables:-
 Create a .env file at the root of the project (if not already created), and add the following configuration:

 DB_HOST=localhost